 General Civil Litigation.
 Represents corporate and individual clients in federal and state courts in a variety of civil actions, including commercial actions, contract disputes, and breaches of fiduciary duty litigation.

 Pro Bono.
 In 2019, Niketa argued and won a nationwide preliminary injunction against the Trump Administration’s immigration fee waiver rule.
 The rule made it harder for immigrants to qualify for waivers of the citizenship application fee.
-Following a three-hour marathon hearing, the federal district court judge issued a nationwide preliminary injunction to block the rule, a decision that was acknowledged and reported on by major news outlets, including the Washington Post, CNN, and Law360, and featured in the National Law Journal’s 2020 Pro Bono Hot List.
-The decision also Niketa has also represented other indigent clients and institutions, including a New York City charter school network, and individuals in custody and death penalty cases.
+Following a three-hour marathon hearing, the federal district court judge issued a nationwide preliminary injunction to block the rule—a decision that was reported on by major news outlets, including the Washington Post, CNN, and Law360, and featured in the National Law Journal’s 2020 Pro Bono Hot List.
+The decision also Niketa has also represented other indigent clients and institutions, including a New York City charter school network, and individuals in compassionate release, custody, and death penalty cases.
 In 2017, Niketa prevailed in New York City Department of Education v.
 Boys Preparatory Charter School of New York, No. 904187 (2017).
 In a critical decision for the New York charter school network, the Albany County Supreme Court held that the Department of Education must offer space to New York charter schools that is “reasonable, appropriate, and comparable” to space provided to district schools.

 Niketa was previously seconded to HSBC Bank plc in London where she served as senior legal counsel to the Chief of Staff in Group Legal.

 - Obtained unanimous jury verdict for Munich-based Bayerische Landesbank (BayernLB) in breach of contract case.
 BayernLB brought suit to recover damages for guaranteed investment contracts that should have terminated when the defendant repaid related bonds.
 Jury awarded BayernLB its full requested damages, and denied any recovery to the defendant on its counterclaims.
 Bayerische Landesbank v.
 Nebraska Investment Finance Authority, No. 1:15-cv-07287 (S.D.N.Y.
 Oct.
 5, 2017).